Need To Know Details[ HOME ]

 Full registration for the Author-Mentor Novel Workshop includes:

-If you are not residing at the Bayfront Marin House, the registration fee includes all of the above accept for the room and food.
+If you are not residing at the Bayfront Marin House, the registration fee includes all of the above except for the room and food.
 Many other fine lodging options can be found here.

 - All workshop sessions.

-- Private consultations with all six professionals in residence.
+- Private consultations with all professionals in residence.

 - An individual path-to-publication plan.